 Usually data science problems are formulated using the modeling process that focuses on models predictive accuracy.
 Data scientists do this by comparing the predictive accuracy of different machine learning algorithms and choosing models with the best accuracy.
 Statistics take different approaches to build and test their models.
 The starting point in statistics is usually a simple model, such as linear regression, where data is verified to determine whether it is consistent with the assumption of the model.
 The model is enhanced by handling assumptions in the model violated.
 The modeling process is considered complete when all the assumptions of the model are verified and no assumptions are violated.

 While data from scientists focuses on comparing a number of different methods to make the best machine learning model, statistians rather work to improve single, simple models to best suit the data.
 Statistics tend to focus more on measuring uncertainty than data scientists.
 As part of the construction process of statistical models, generally to measure the relationship between predicted results and each predictor.
 Every uncertainty about this connection is also quantified.
-This process is not common with the tools used by data scientists, namely machine learning.
+This process is not common with the tools used by Data Science Course data scientists, namely machine learning.